What is a cortisone injection?

 How is a cortisone injection given?

-Corticosteroid injections can be given in a variety of ways.
+Cortisone injections are given in various ways.
 These include:

 - Intra-articular injections, in which your doctor injects a corticosteroid directly into your joint.
 This is also a form of local injection.
 Most of these injections take place in your doctor’s office or an outpatient setting.
 In cases involving joints that are difficult to access, such as the hip, your injection may take place in a hospital setting using imaging technology to guide the process.
 Your doctor may combine a corticosteroid with a local anesthetic for intra-articular injections.